BlenderEnvironments/2_Texturing_Basics/README.md

 **In this video (objectives)…**

 1. You have choice where to control a single material with textures.
-2. Objects can have multiple materials assigned to themD
+2. Objects can have multiple materials assigned to them

 **After watching (learning outcomes)…**